4d/docs/docs/API/datastoreClass.md

 #### Description

-The `.getRequestLog()` function <!-- REF #datastoreClass.getRequestLog().Summary -->returns the ORDA requests logged in memory on the client side<!-- END REF -->.
+The `.getRequestLog()` function <!-- REF #DataStoreClass.getRequestLog().Summary -->returns the ORDA requests logged in memory on the client side<!-- END REF -->.
 The ORDA request logging must have previously been enabled using the [`.startRequestLog()`](#startrequestlog) function.

 This function must be called on a remote 4D, otherwise it returns an empty collection.
 It is designed for debugging purposes in client/server configurations.

 **Returned value**

 Collection of stacked request objects.
 The most recent request has index 0.

 For a description of the ORDA request log format, please refer to the [**ORDA client requests**](https://doc.4d.com/4Dv18/4D/18/Description-of-log-files.300-4575486.en.html#4385373) section.